berkaykirmizioglu/test-data-manager/README.md

 # Flask & Redis Dockerized TDM (Test Data Manager) Application

-Welcome to the Flask & Redis application!
 This project demonstrates how to build a simple Flask application that interacts with Redis to manage test data, all managed and run within Docker containers.
 The project also includes a GitHub Actions workflow for automated testing.

 ## Table of Contents